 Educate and remind employees of ways they can keep better track of their expenses.
 One easy way they can do this is to use their phone to take photos of receipts.
 If an original receipt is lost, they can print out a picture.
 And if you use capital expenditure forms that are available online or on mobile, your employees can work on their expense reports during, say, a long layover, and get their expenses turned in as quickly as possible.

 Create Custom Expense Forms Tailored to Your Organization’s Needs

-Your organization’s expense reporting needs are unique, so ideally you should have electronic forms that are customized to your requirements.
+Your organization’s expense claim form reporting needs are unique, so ideally you should have electronic survey forms that are customized to your requirements.
 If you’re worried this may mean undertaking a major IT project, relax.
 Today you can get affordable software that allows you to create electronic expense reporting forms without writing any code.
 PerfectForms offers you a drag-and-drop interface that lets you create the exact form you want in minutes.
-And you can easily include things like drop-down menus and notifications, and link forms into streamlined workflows.
+And you can easily include things like drill down report menus and notifications, and link forms into streamlined workflows.

 Once you try PerfectForms expense form template for expense reporting, you’ll see how flexible and powerful it is, and will discover countless ways you can create electronic forms and workflows to make any number of business processes more efficient.
 Have a look at PerfectForms’ demo, or feel free to contact PerfectForms and take that first step toward making expense reporting faster, more accurate, and less of a hassle.

 Leave a Reply